Last Modified: August 15, 2019

 - As Authorized by You.
 With your authorization, we may share your personal information on your behalf with another person, entity, or as otherwise described to you at the time of sharing.
 For example, if you request and authorize us to share your contact information with a business partner, we will share such information with them.

 - Third-Party Service Providers.
-We may use third parties to perform certain services on our behalf in connection with the Services such as IT and security consultants.
+We may use third parties to perform the following types of services on our behalf to facilitate our internal operations and our provision of the Services: IT and security, staff administration and operations, payroll and accounting, customer training, data hosting and analysis, and hiring.
 The third parties we work with do not have permission to use the information we share with them beyond what is necessary to assist us.
 We execute agreements with third parties to ensure they use adequate safeguards when processing your personal information in accordance with this Policy.

 - Merger, Bankruptcy, or Corporate Reorganization.
 We may disclose and transfer your personal information to a subsequent owner, co-owner, or operator of Paradigm or the Services, or in connection with a merger, consolidation, restructuring, the sale of substantially all of our interests and/or assets (i.e., a bankruptcy proceeding), or other corporate change.
 As required by law, we will notify you with any choices you may have regarding your personal information when we are engaged in a merger, bankruptcy, or corporate reorganization.